deepgram/deepgram-js-sdk/README.md

 The sample demonstrates the following uses:

-- Transcribing a file from a file
+- Transcribing a prerecorded file
+- Retrieving usage for a project
 - Creating a project
 - Deleting a project
 - Creating an API key